 Let’s take Nestle as an example.

-At Grünfin, we believe that using investment decisions to change how corporate money flows has an even bigger immediate impact than supporting smaller impact projects.
+At Grünfin, we believe in shareholder activism: that using investment decisions to change how corporate money flows has an even bigger immediate impact than supporting smaller impact projects.

 Large companies play an important role in our global footprint.
 That is why we believe that encouraging and forcing positive change at companies like Nestle through shareholder pressure is one of the biggest levers we’ve got.